A cholesterol test is a blood test that measures levels of fatty substances called lipids in the blood. Cholesterol is one type of lipid.

 Raised cholesterol levels can cause cholesterol to be deposited within the walls of arteries, making it difficult for blood to flow through.
 This build-up in the walls of the arteries, which is called atherosclerosis, puts a person at significant risk of heart disease and stroke.

-Abnormally high cholesterol levels may not give you any symptoms, so a blood test is the best way to check how much cholesterol and other lipids your blood contains.
+High cholesterol levels may not give you any symptoms, so a blood test is the best way to check how much cholesterol and other lipids your blood contains.

 A cholesterol test measures the amount of cholesterol and other lipids carried by protein-based particles called lipoproteins, in the blood.

 These are some of the main lipids measured in a cholesterol test.

+A cholesterol test is a simple blood test.
 Usually, you will be asked to fast (not consume any food and drink only water) for about 10-12 hours before the test but not more than 16 hours.
 The test is therefore often done in the morning after an overnight fast.
 It is usually recommended to drink some water during this time, to avoid dehydration, and you will usually be allowed to take your regular medicines.
 The pathology service that does your blood test or your doctor will be able to advise you of the exact requirements.
 If you have diabetes, you should seek your doctor’s advice before fasting.

 If your lipid levels are abnormal, your doctor may want to repeat the test, especially if you were unwell or extremely stressed when it was done as these factors can give an abnormal result.

-If your doctor is concerned about your cholesterol or triglyceride levels, he or she will probably advise you on dietary and lifestyle changes to follow to try to improve your lipid levels, before re-testing you in 6 weeks.
+If your doctor is concerned about your cholesterol or triglyceride levels, he or she will probably advise you on dietary and lifestyle changes to follow to try to improve your lipid levels, before re-testing you in around 6 weeks.